Mechanical Overview

 To capture images of the vegetable on the conveyor, The Camera Module V2 for the Raspberry Pi is chosen as it is cheap and comes with native library support, thus allowing for rapid prototyping.
 For feedback purposes, it is required to know when a vegetable is in the holding container.
 The easiest way to achieve this is using a pressure sensor on the vegetable support base.
 Therefore, a simple force sensitive resistor (FSR) – the Interlink 402 – is selected for this purpose.
 The final block diagram summarizing the electrical assembly overview is shown below.

-See the Prototype page for the prototype development.
+Prototype page for the prototype development.